Asymptotic enumeration of graphs by degree sequence, and the degree sequence of a random graph: Introduction

-The degree sequence of a random graph has received considerable attention, and indeed was the first major topic dealt with in Bollob{\' a}s' seminal book~\cite{Bo} on the theory of random graphs.
-This contained many interesting results, for instance the distribution of the $k^{\mathrm{th}}$ largest element $d_k$ of the sequence was determined quite precisely when $k$ is small.
+The study of the degree sequence of the random graph goes back to the early papers of Erd{\H o}s and R{\'e}nyi~\cite{er1959,er1964} and has since attracted the attention of many, see, e.g.,~\cite{ba1982,bo1982,p1984,p1987,kr1987,bkr1989}.
+For a historical overview, see for example Bollob{\' a}s' seminal book~\cite{Bo}, where the degree sequence is the first major topic.
+The distribution of the $k^{\mathrm{th}}$ largest element $d_k$ of the sequence, for example, was determined quite precisely when $k$ is small.
 The book~\cite{BHJ} by Barbour, Holst and Janson contained much information on the distribution of the number $D_k$ of vertices of degree $k$.
 On the other hand, enumerating graphs with given degree sequence has been the interest of various authors over many years.
 Read \cite{read1958} found a recursive formula for the number of 3-regular graphs from which he also deduced a simple asymptotic formula.
 After this, formulae for the number of graphs with given degree sequence $\dv=(d_1,\ldots,d_n)$ were found by Bender and Canfield~\cite{bc1978} and Wormald~\cite[Theorem 3.3]{Wthesis}, and for ever-denser ranges of degrees by Bollob\'as \cite{b1980}, and McKay~\cite{Mc}, culminating in papers giving asymptotic formulae for a range of degrees, provided the average degree $d$ is $o(\sqrt n)$ (by McKay and Wormald~\cite{MWlow}) or between $c n / \log n$ and $n/2$ for a certain $c$ (by McKay and Wormald~\cite{MWhigh}, also treated more recently by Barvinok and Hartigan~\cite{BH} for a wider spread of degrees, but similar density).
 The complementary ranges of $d$ larger than $n/2$ are automatically covered.
+Also quite recently, Janson~\cite{j2009,j2014} obtained formulae for some sparse degree sequences with maximum degree $\Theta(\sqrt n)$, and Gao and Wormald~\cite{GW} for others having slightly larger maximum degree.
 A case of special interest, which saw no advance since 1990, is the problem of finding the asymptotic number of $d$-regular graphs for $d$ in the range $c\sqrt{n} \le d=o(n/\log n)$.